 Equity Incentive Plan.
 During 2017, the Company adopted the SEACOR Marine Holdings Inc. 2017 Equity Incentive Plan (the "2017 Plan").
 The 2017 Plan authorizes the Compensation Committee, or another committee designated by the Board and made up of two or more non-employee directors and outside directors, to provide equity-based or other incentive-based compensation for the purpose of attracting and retaining the Company and its affiliates' directors, employees and certain consultants, and providing those directors, employees and consultants incentive opportunities and rewards for superior performance.
 The Board has authorized the issuance of 2,174,000 shares of Common Stock in connection with awards pursuant to the 2017 Plan, which was equal to 10% of the total number shares of Common Stock outstanding at the time of authorization.
 The types of awards under the 2017 Plan may include stock options, stock appreciation rights, restricted stock and restricted stock units, performance awards and other stock-based awards.
 The Company's shareholders approved the SEACOR Marine Holdings Inc. 2020 Equity Incentive Plan (the "2020 Plan") at the annual meeting of shareholders held on June 9, 2020 (the "Approval Date"), which authorized the issuance of 2,080,000 shares of Common Stock under the 2020 Plan.
-On June 9, 2020 the Company filed a registration statement on Form S-8 with the SEC with respect to the registration of 2,114,821 shares of Common Stock, representing the 2,080,000 shares of Common Stock approved by the Company's shareholders for issuance under the 2020 Plan, plus 24,821 shares of Common Stock remaining available for issuance under the 2017 Plan as of the Approval Date that will be available for issuance under the 2020 Plan, plus shares of Common Stock subject to awards outstanding under the 2017 Plan, that pursuant to the terms of the 2017 Plan and the 2020 Plan, may be available for future issuance under the 2020 Plan.
+On June 9, 2020 the Company filed a registration statement on Form S-8 with the SEC with respect to the registration of 2,114,821 shares of Common Stock, representing the 2,080,000 shares of Common Stock approved by the Company's shareholders for issuance under the 2020 Plan, plus 24,821 shares of Common Stock remaining available for issuance under the 2017 Plan as of the Approval Date that will be available for issuance under the 2020 Plan, may be available for future issuance under the 2020 Plan.
 As of December 31, 2020, a total of 1,928,832 shares of Common Stock remained available for issuance under the 2020 Plan.